How I Read Everyday

 Did you ever think this day would come?
 The day when it's all over, but nothing's really started yet.
 High school has ended and our lives are beginning!
 I always thought that after graduation I would have no more stress, too bad no one ever told me that the summer before your first year of college can be one of the most stressful times in your life!

-Between what feels like hundreds of graduation parties, trying to spend as much time with friends as possible, your first summer job, balancing a boyfriend (or trying to find the final summer hookup ;) ), and practically every relative and their mother asking what you want to do with the rest of your life this summer can get pretty stressful.
+Between what feels like hundreds of graduation parties, trying to spend as much time with friends as possible, your first summer job, balancing a relationship (or loving being single!), and practically every relative and their mother asking what you want to do with the rest of your life this summer can get pretty stressful.

 On top of all these little stresses college has been keeping me up at night.
 When I say college I don't mean the actual college is calling me or that I'm worrying about the course load; I'm talking about all the stuff you have to get done before you go: